A Better Test of Choice Overload: An Application to Experimental Data

 \subsection{Experimental Design}

-The aim of the experiment is to collect data of the type needed to implement tests for the Min and RUM bounds.
-This means we require repeated observations of choices from a grand set of alternatives and a number of subsets, with all sets containing a default option.
-Moreover, based on the findings of \citet{chernev2015choice}, we want the choice problems to be non-trivial to increase the probability of finding choice overload.
-To this end, we ask subjects to make choices between amounts of experimental points expressed as sums, as in \citet{caplin2011search}.

-Specifically, each non-default option is expressed as a sum of four numbers between zero and ten written in text.
-The value of choosing an option in experimental points is the value of the sum, and one experimental point is worth 50 cents.
-There are 12 non-default options in the grand set $X$.
-Following \citet{caplin2011search}, we generated these as follows: First, we drew the value of an alternative was drawn from an exponential distribution truncated at 10 points with $\lambda=0.25$.
-Next, individual terms of sums were chosen stochastically ensuring neither the first nor the maximal summand was correlated with the total value of the option.
+Our testing strategy requires observing choices from a grand set of alternatives and a number of subsets.
+Based on the findings of \citet{chernev2015choice}, we want the choice problems to be non-trivial to increase the probability of finding choice overload.
+To this end, we ask subjects to make choices between amounts of experimental points expressed as sums, where each non-default option is expressed as sum of four numbers between $0$ and $10$ written in text.
+The value of choosing an option in experimental points is the value of the sum, and one experimental point is worth $50$ cents.
+There are $12$ non-default options in the grand set $X$.
+We generate these by first drawing the value of an alternative from an exponential distribution truncated at 10 points with $\lambda=0.25$, then randomly selecting individual terms of the sum so that neither the first nor the maximal summand was correlated with the total value of the option.
+(All of this follows \citet{caplin2011search}.)

-Meanwhile, a default option was available in each choice set.
-This option provided 7 points and was the only option expressed as a single number.
-The default option also always appeared at the top of the screen, was pre-selected (i.e. the subject had to actively click on another option if they wanted to choose it) and the simplest alternative (as measured by the number of summands in the expression).
-Thus it fulfilled many criteria that have been proposed to define the ``default" in choice overload situations (see for example \citet{iyengar2010choice}).
-Of the non-default options, 9 yielded a number of points strictly lower than the default, 1 yielded the same number of points as the default, and 2 yielded strictly more points.
-Figure 1 shows an example choice screen with the default and one other option.
-Figure 2 shows an example choice screen for the grand set.
+Each choice set also contained a default option providing $7$ experimental points, expressed as a single number.
+This option furthermore appeared at the top of the screen and was pre-selected, so it was an obvious default choice.
+Of the non-default options, $9$ yielded a number of points strictly lower than the default, $1$ yielded the same number of points, and $2$ yielded strictly more points.
+Figure \ref{fig:1}(a) shows an example choice screen with the default and one other option.
+Figure \ref{fig:1}(b) shows an example choice screen for the grand set.